The story contained in this page covers the

 patient to return to duty.

-These guns continued to give us good service for the
+guns continued to give us good service for the remaining

-competent with them.
-We installed them on the hill at
+with them.
+We installed them on the hill at Nui Dat for

-Nui Dat for D Coy and then again for D Coy on The
+D Coy and then again for D Coy on The Horseshoe when

 M60 Machine Gun

-Our friend the GPMG M60 was a trusted and much needed
+friend the GPMG M60 was a trusted and much needed part

 massive firepower from a low profile and could be moved